KevinKra/Notes/electronics/raspberryPi/readme.md

 1. `capacitors` help to smooth out disruptions of electrical supply.
 In an abstract sense, it serves like a water tank, if the outside supply of water is interrupted the `capacitor` can continue to supply electrical current for a duration until the outside source returns.
 1. a `capacitor` is wrapped in a insulating container, which contains two conductive metal plates --typically of aluminum, sandwiching a `dielectric` material (often ceramic).
 The layers (from outside in) consist of a protective case, an `electrode`, a dielectric layer, and an `electrode`.
 1. a stripe on a `capacitor` indicates the negative terminal.
+1. when we connect a `battery` to a `capacitor`, current moves from the `anode` of the battery to one plate on the capacitor.
+The electrons will build up on that plate while `electrons` on the other plate discharge from the `capacitor`.
+Electrons can't pass across the `capacitor` because of the insulating material.
+1. once the `capacitor` has the **same voltage** as the `battery`, electrons will stop flowing.
+Now that one of the `capacitor's` plates is full of electrons (charge), we can release this stored energy later.
+This gives us a difference in **potential**, or a **voltage difference** between both sides (- electron filled plate and empty positive plate),
 1. electrical `potential` is the difference in charge between the positive and negative sides of a component.
 1. a `multimeter` can be used to detect voltage and other electrical characteristics like resistance and current.
 Using pressure as an analogy, one end of a battery has more pressure then the other end, like water in a pipe.
 1. when the positive and negative charges on the electrodes are equal, the flow of electrons motivated by the `capacitor` stop moving (no more current).